Azure/autorest.az/doc/how-to-generate-with-different-options.md

 --compatible-level=track1 means to generate the code compatible to track1 sdk.
 --compatible-level=track2 means to generate the code compatible to track2 sdk.
 ```
-If this option is not set, the default value of --compatible-level will be different according to --target-mode option value.
-which means if --target-mode=extension, the default value of --compatible-level is track2 and we will generate code compatible to track2 sdk.
+If this option is not set, the default value of --compatible-level is track2 and we will generate code compatible to track2 sdk.
-If the --target-mode=core, the default value of --compatible-level is track1 and we will generate code compatible to track1.

 ### --sdk-no-flatten option